PART TIME ADVISER

 - Participate in the professional development of other department chairs

-- Teach material from an approved curriculum in accordance with school policy
+- Teach material from an approved curriculum in accordance with college policy

 - Develop lesson plans for each class

-- Assist students in achieving completion of objectives and provide regular and timely feedback
+- Assist students in achieving learning outcomes and provide regular and timely feedback

 - Participate in school retention initiatives and maintain productive contact with students